monacsb/Heart_disease_Analysis/README.md

 dtype: int64

 We can even check if our data consists of any duplicate values <br />
-Unfortunately, there is one duplicate data.
+Unfortunately, there is one duplicate data. <br />
 In order to have a quick glance on exact duplicate row, we can extract that specific row(s) <br />
 In this case, we only have one. <br />
- age  sex  cp  trtbps  chol  fbs  ...  exng  oldpeak  slp  caa  thall  output 164   38    1   2     138   175    0  ...
+ age  sex  cp  trtbps  chol  fbs  ...  exng  oldpeak  slp  caa  thall  output<br />
+164   38    1   2     138   175    0  ...
 0      0.0    2    4      2       1

 **Action taken: to drop this duplicate values.
 **
-Our data set shows 164 persons with heart disease and 138 without heart disease.
+Our data set shows 164 persons with heart disease and 138 without heart disease. <br />

 1 165
 0 138

-This shows our dataset is balance.
+This shows our dataset is balance. <br />

 The image below is observation on correlation using heatmap<br/>
 Found a lowest correlation with target variable are fbs and chol.
 Whereas, the rest variables showing significant correlation between <br/>